akeylesslabs/custom-producer/go/letsencrypt/README.md

 particular Let's Encrypt producer deployment may be limited to only one of them.
 This name should be the full item name, including the leading `/`.

+### `LE_EMAIL`

+This is an optional variable to set a default email address to use to access Let's Encrypt.
+It will be used if no "email" sub-claim exists in the request.

 ## Usage

 This producer accepts the following arguments: